Mailbird is a Windows desktop with a Mac build. Epistles is everywhere your inbox already lives

 - Platforms shipping today

 - Mailbird: Windows, macOS.
-Epistles: macOS, Linux, iOS, Android.
-(Epistles Windows and web in development.
-Mailbird mobile on roadmap.)
+Epistles: macOS, Linux, Windows, iOS, Android, web.

 - Email providers

 - Mailbird: any IMAP/SMTP host (Gmail, Outlook, iCloud, Yahoo, Exchange, Fastmail, etc.) over generic IMAP.
-Epistles: Gmail (Gmail API), Microsoft 365 (MS Graph), Fastmail (JMAP), ProtonMail (Proton API + OpenPGP), and IMAP/SMTP for the rest.
+Epistles: Gmail (Gmail API), Microsoft 365 (OWA), Fastmail (JMAP), ProtonMail (Proton API + OpenPGP), Apple Mail / iCloud (single ASP wizard provisions IMAP mail + iCloud calendar + iCloud contacts), and IMAP/SMTP for the rest.

 - ProtonMail support